stefansenk/spree_multi_tenant/README.md

 SpreeMultiTenant
 ================

 Adds multi-tenant support to Spree.
-Allows completely separate Spree sites with seperate admins to be run from the same installation.
+Allows completely separate Spree sites with separate admins to be run from the same installation.